EhsanTamandeh/PolyGenNet-/README.md

 Ehsan Tamandeh, Johannes Schumacher, Carlo Maj, Pouria Dasmeh

-This project is inspired by and associated with the research presented in the paper *Trait-Specific Variations in Gene Interaction Networks Underlying Complex Human Traits*.
+This project is inspired by and associated with the research presented in the paper **Trait-Specific Variations in Gene Interaction Networks Underlying Complex Human Traits**.
 The work explores the interplay between gene networks and complex human traits, revealing trait-specific patterns of genetic interaction.
+We then wanted to see whether the characteristics  we observed between **associated and non-associated** networks also extend to a broader spectrum of complex traits.

 The repository contains tools and scripts used in the analysis of this study.